garancsi/Domoticz-Tuya-Thermostat-Plugin/README.md

-# Domoticz-Tuya-SmartPlug-Plugin
+# Domoticz-Tuya-Thermostat-Plugin

-A Domoticz plugin to manage Tuya Smart Plug (single and multi socket device)
+A Domoticz plugin to manage Tuya based thermostat devices

-## ONLY TESTED FOR Raspberry Pi

-With Python version 3.5 & Domoticz version 4.9700 (stable)
 ## Prerequisites

 This plugin is based on the pytuya Python library.
 For the installation of this library,